Selected Archive Recordings

 llholands

 For Javanese gamelan.
 Gamelan Lipur Sih, Jody Diamond, voice, LP, gender.
-This is just an arrangement of "The Golden Vanity" for gamelan, which was performed a couple of times in 1991.
+An arrangement of "The Golden Vanity" for gamelan, which was performed a couple of times in 1991.
 This performance was at the Sheffield, Vermont, Town Hall, on Malcolm Goldstein's summer pot-luck concerts, July 26, 1991. score

 Movement in E Major for John Cage